-“It was really cool,” says Natalie, about watching them hatch at Brisbane’s Queensland Museum.
+Before heading to Lady Musgrave Island, Natalie visited Brisbane’s Queensland Museum where she saw turtles hatch up close.
+“It was really cool,” says Natalie.
 “They had the turtles in boxes so that you could see through the sand.
 I really enjoyed watching the turtles hatching because it’s not what you usually get to see.”

 Natalie and her mum were able to enjoy the brand-new Reef Sleep experience, spending the night aboard a small catamaran off the coast of the island.